The Borden® Brand: 150 Years Strong.

 By 1928, the Borden brand had expanded to all regions of the country and had become a nationally known brand.
 But it wasnt until the1930s that the companys products would become forever tied to Elsie the Cow.
 Elsie first appeared as one of many cartoon cows extolling the benefits of milk in medical journals.
 The first live Elsie was selected at the 1939 New York Worlds Fair.
 By the 1940s, one study showed that more people recognized Elsie than President Harry Truman.

 Today, consumers can still meet Elsie at fairs, stores and events all over the country.
 More than ever, Elsie is a symbol of the best the farm has to offer.
 Thats because today, the makers of Borden Cheese products carry on the personal tradition of wholesome quality established by Gail Borden.
 Borden Cheese is made by a 100% farmer-owned cooperative.
 That means 100% of our proceeds go back to American dairy farmers and their families.

-In 2008, the Friends of Elsie campaign waslaunchedto help demonstrate the mutually beneficial relationship that farmers and consumers enjoy through the Borden Cheese brand.
-When you see Elsie on a package of cheese, you know youre not just buying a quality product for your family, but youre also supporting American dairy farmers and their families.
-Some of whom probably make their home near you.
+In 2008, a campaign was launched to help demonstrate the mutually beneficial relationship that farmers and consumers enjoy through the Borden Cheese brand.
+When you see Elsie on a package of cheese, you know you're not just buying a quality product for your family, but you're also supporting American dairy farmers and their families, some of whom probably make their home near you.

 It all adds up to wholesome, quality cheese for American families from American farmers.
 We believe it's a legacy that would make Gail Borden proud.